SaipingZhang/PeQuENet/README.md

-# AGAN
+# PeQuENet
-AGAN: An Attention-based GAN with QP Adaptation for Perceptual Quality Enhancement of Compressed Video
+Perceptual Quality Enhancement of Compressed Video with Adaptation- and Attention-based Network